erikdubois/Arc-Theme-Colora/README.md

 If you run the scripts on the latest version of the github of horst <b>then</b> you will have the most recent version with the latest bug fixes.

-# Just want to download the themes not build them (approx. 20 minutes to build them)
+# Just want to download the themes not build them.

+Building takes approx. 20 minutes.

 Check the folder <b>themes</b> :